• Mentoring

 Early Warning Signs – Key Learning Points

-• Futurpreneur Canada is part of your mentoring relationship.
-Futurpreneur Canada’s role is to support the entrepreneur.
-Unlike the role of traditional lenders, Futurpreneur Canada’s objective is always to assist the viability of the business and to work with entrepreneurs to provide support and suggestions even in difficult times.
-The mentor may need to encourage the entrepreneur to feel comfortable including Futurpreneur Canada in working through crisis or challenges.
-Anytime you are feeling “in over your head”, consult with your local Futurpreneur Canada contact to get some ideas and clarify your responsibilities.
+• Futurpreneur is part of your mentoring relationship.
+Futurpreneur’s role is to support the entrepreneur.
+Unlike the role of traditional lenders, Futurpreneur’s objective is always to assist the viability of the business and to work with entrepreneurs to provide support and suggestions even in difficult times.
+The mentor may need to encourage the entrepreneur to feel comfortable including Futurpreneur in working through crisis or challenges.
+Anytime you are feeling “in over your head”, consult with your local Futurpreneur contact to get some ideas and clarify your responsibilities.

 • The mentor role is to help the entrepreneur help themselves.
 As a mentor Cynthia must look for opportunities to provide advice and guidance.
 Her request for weekly financial reporting may cause Rashmi to view her behaviour as managing and not mentoring.
 Strive to have the entrepreneur take responsibility for the issue after it is raised in mentoring discussions by creating an action plan to resolve the problem.